 BabyBjorn Travel Crib Light

-Read review: BabyBjorn Travel Crib Light
+Read more: BabyBjorn Travel Crib Light review

 Cool Side Open Crib

 The Lotus Travel Crib by Guava is a stylish, portable crib with a unique zippered side opening for snuggling with your little one.
 This eco-healthier option lacks flame retardants and has a soft mattress.
 It folds into a compact and lightweight travel-ready package with a unique backpack bag with straps that leave your hands free.
 The Lotus is easy to set up and easy enough to close once you read the instructions and watch the company video on how to do it properly.

 While this option isn't as high quality as the BabyBjorn, it comes close and is just as comfortable for your baby with a lower price that is easier on the wallet.
 If a budget-friendlier price and straightforward hands-free bag are high on your list, then the Lotus is one to consider.

 The Baby Joy Travel Crib 2-1 Playpen is an easy-to-use, less expensive travel crib that still gives you the features and functionality you need without breaking the bank.
 This lightweight and smaller compact travel crib is a good choice for parents who need something for travel but perhaps don't travel often or aren't sure how frequently they will use it.
 This crib has a quick setup time, feels sturdy when open, and features a side zip panel for in-and-out play or easy comfort in the middle of the night.

 This crib may have potential eco-health concerns as we aren't sure about the exact materials and can't find information on the product or on the internet about the contents.
 The pad isn't as comfortable as some competitors as the foam pad compresses easily, and little ones are hitting the plastic board quickly.
 However, despite these imperfections, we think this option is similar to higher quality, more expensive choices and will give your little one their own sleep space no matter where the road takes you for a price most families can afford.